postsharp/Metalama.Samples/examples/change-tracking/limitations.md

 # Change Tracking example: limitations

-A significant limitation of the aspects implemented in the articles above is that they only support fields of _immutable_ type.
+One significant limitation of the aspects implemented in the articles above is that they only support fields of _immutable_ type.
 When a change is made in a child object without changing the field referencing the child object, the <xref:System.ComponentModel.IChangeTracking.IsChanged> property will not be modified.
 The most common examples are child collections, typically stored in read-only fields or properties.

 There are several strategies to mitigate this limitation: